krugozor/database

 What is krugozor/database?

-krugozor/database is a PHP >= 8.0 class library for simple, convenient, fast and secure work with the MySql database, using the PHP extension mysqli.
+krugozor/database is a PHP >= 8.0 class library for simple, convenient, fast, and secure work with MySQL databases, using the PHP extension mysqli.

 • Verbosity

-• Use prepared queries.
+• Use prepared statements.

-• Both approaches have huge drawbacks:
+• Both approaches have significant drawbacks:

 3. Does not replace the functionality of the "native" mysqli adapter, but simply complements it.

-What is NOT the krugozor/database library?
+What the krugozor/database library is NOT

 What are placeholders?